 The Business-Gogo ("we," "us," "our") is the global leader in providing broadband connectivity solutions and wireless in-flight entertainment to the aviation industry.
 We operate through the following three segments: Commercial Aviation North America, or "CA-NA," Commercial Aviation Rest of World, or "CA-ROW," and Business Aviation, or "BA."
 Services provided by our CA-NA and CA-ROW businesses include Passenger Connectivity, which allows passengers to connect to the Internet from their personal Wi-Fi-enabled devices; Passenger Entertainment, which offers passengers the opportunity to enjoy a broad selection of in-flight entertainment options on their personal Wi-Fi enabled devices; and Connected Aircraft Services ("CAS"), which offers airlines connectivity for various operations and currently include, among other services, real-time credit card transaction processing, electronic flight bags and real-time weather information.
 Services are provided by CA-NA on commercial aircraft flying routes that generally begin and end within North America, which for this purpose includes the United States, Canada and Mexico.
-CA-ROW provides service on commercial aircraft operated by foreign-based commercial airlines and flights outside of North America (as defined above) on which our international service is provided.
-BA provides in-flight Internet connectivity and other voice and data communications products and service, Passenger Entertainment, our in-flight telecommunications to the business aviation market.
-BA services through our strategic alliances with satellite companies.
+CA-ROW provides service on commercial aircraft operated by foreign-based commercial airlines and flights outside of North America for North American-based commercial airlines.
+The routes included in our CA-ROW segment are those that begin and/or end outside of North America (as defined above) on which our international service is provided.
+BA provides in-flight Internet connectivity and other voice and data communications products and service, Passenger Entertainment, our in-flight entertainment, BA services include Gogo Biz, our in-flight broadband service, Passenger Entertainment, our in-flight entertainment service, and satellite-based voice and data services through our strategic alliances with satellite companies.

 Basis of Presentation-The accompanying unaudited condensed consolidated financial statements and notes have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and in conformity with Article 10 of Regulation S-X promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements and should be read in conjunction with our annual audited consolidated financial statements and the notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2018 as filed with the Securities and Exchange Commission ("SEC") on February 21, 2019 (the "2018 10-K").
-These unaudited consolidated financial statements reflect, in the opinion of management, all material adjustments (which include normal recurring adjustments) necessary to fairly state, in all material respects, our financial position, results of operations and cash flows for the periods presented.
+These unaudited condensed consolidated financial statements reflect, in the opinion of management, all material adjustments (which include normal recurring adjustments) necessary to fairly state, in all material respects, our financial position, results of operations and cash flows for the periods presented.